 Our Community Engagement Charter provides detail on how and when we will engage with you, and what you can expect during that engagement.
 You can help us deliver on our Community Engagement Charter by proactively accessing information and providing us with constructive feedback.

-Bellarine Bayside’s Community Engagement Charter is based on, and consistent with, the Department of Environment, Land, Water and Planning (DELWP) community charter and Victorian Public Sector requirements.
+Bellarine Bayside’s Community Engagement Charter is based on, and consistent with, the Department of Energy, Environment and Climate Action (DEECA) community charter and Victorian Public Sector requirements.